mentats/mentats.github.io/_posts/2015-02-06-This is just a test.markdown

 Jekyll also offers powerful support for code snippets:

 {% highlight SQL %}
-//This statement should retrieve data from an incident SELECT h.Incident_Number, h.Categorization_Tier_1
+-- This statement should retrieve data from an incident SELECT h.Incident_Number, h.Categorization_Tier_1
 FROM HPD_Help_Desk h
 WHERE h.Incident_Number = 'INC000000000001'